visual-framework/vf-core/components/vf-card/README.md

 As the `striped` variant makes use of the brand colour it is recommended not to use this when displayed in a container that has a background colour.

 A `striped` card must always have a heading (`vf-card__heading`).

+### Should I use a Card or Summary or Hero?

+The `vf-card` is one of the most popular ways to feature content, however it is not always the best way.

+As a general rule:

+- use `vf-card` to feature a range of different categories (to display event types)
+- use `vf-summary` for a list of the same type of content (a list of upcoming events)
+- use `vf-hero` to indicate a singular theme of content for a page

 ### Layout